 Campbell stood over me, worried.
 I couldn’t look at him.
 “I need a pregnancy test.”

 I looked up and saw how his features brightened, a wide smile stretching across his face.
 And then his smile became something else.
 I went to our room and changed.
 I left.
 I ignored my phone until the battery died.
-When it grew dark, I pulled into a Walmart parking lot and made sure my doors were locked.
-I tried to sleep.
-I wanted to quiet the screaming in my head.
+When it grew dark, I pulled into a

 In the morning, the screaming was louder, sharper, more singular.
 My head throbbed.
 I walked into the Walmart, bought a test, and went into the bathroom, where it was humid and dirty.
 I squatted in the last stall and held the stick between my thighs.
 I gritted my teeth and pissed.
 I didn’t need to look at the readout to know it would read Yes.